 A roof rat has a round nose, small ears, and a thick tail, like the Norway rat, but it is much longer.
 Some roof rats are as long as 16 inches long, with its tail length included.
 And, while they can be called black rats, they are actually a mixture of brown and black with a gray-white or black underside.

 All rodents are known to spread harmful bacteria from dirty places to food preparation surfaces, stored foods, dishes, silverware, and more.
 They are also known to carry human pathogens which can cause ongoing illness in a home.
 Once you detect a threat of mice or rats in your Texas home, it’s important to contact an exterminator to help with the cleaning and elimination of the pest and its waste.

 Secondary Rodent Pests

 When rodents come into a home, they don't usually come alone.
 They commonly bring lice, ticks, fleas, mites, and other parasites with them.
 And, since their foraging behavior can bring them to every nook and cranny of a home, they efficiently spread these secondary pests around.

 While it is extraordinarily difficult to seal rodents out of a home without ongoing monitoring and trapping, here are a few safeguarding techniques:

 - Seal all exterior trash to prevent the attraction of rodents.

 - Put up mesh underneath decks or stairs.
 Rodents find their way into secluded locations to chew their way into a home.

 Professional Rodent Control

 For complete control of rodents in Texas homes or around Texas properties, it is best to hire a trained professional.
 A professional has the education and tools needed to thoroughly inspect for rodents, monitor for activity, and to safely extract any rodents present.
-Through this process, you can know for sure that your rodent problem is solved.
+Through this effective rodent control process, you can know for sure that your rodent problem is solved.

 If you need assistance with rodents in Texas, call us today!
-Adams Exterminating Company doesn't just exterminate rodents; We are an industry-leading pest control company that help homes and businesses in Texas stay pest-free.
+Adams Exterminating Company doesn't just exterminate rodents; We are an industry-leading pest control company that helps homes and businesses in Texas stay pest-free.
 Reach out to us today to learn more.